-Wear 'em Out: For PEOPLE Who Have Periods!
-[AD - Review]
+Wear ’em Out Period Wear: For PEOPLE Who Have Periods!
+[AD – Review]

 My period started when I was between the age of 10 and 11, and when the time came I was instinctively given sanitary pads to wear.
 I was never given any other option.
 I am now 34, and between this time I’ve moved between tampons and towels/pads based on comfort, however it is only recently that I have found out that there are more environmentally friendly options available.

 In 2010, a UK beach clean found on average 23 sanitary pads and 9 tampon applicators per kilometer of British coastline.
 This is because it can take centuries for sanitary pads and tampons to degrade (and even more so when covered in plastic).

 This is longer than the lifespan of the person who used it!